ebudan/ruori/resources/README-traefik-rproxy-le-1.md

 This proxy only runs on the master node; running a distributed ingress will require a business license and/or solving distributed certificate storage.

 To deploy a namespaced app behind this rproxy, see [README-helloworld.md].
+To deploy a multiple container app along SES guidelines, see [README-ses.md].

 ## Prerequisites